abarton51/cnn-bird-clf/README.md

   Test - 500

 ## The Task
 The task is a classic multiclass classification problem.
-The target variable is assumed to be a deterministic class probability vector given an input vector corresonding to the image tensor.
+The target variable is a deterministic class probability vector corresponding to the set of classes (bird names) given an input vector corresonding to the image tensor.